FutureMe vs timedrop.it vs the alternatives: an honest comparison of letter-to-the-future services

 The short version

-• FutureMe.org — the original and most popular.
-Free, dead-simple, text-only email to your future self, with an optional public archive.
+- FutureMe.org: the original and most popular.
+Dead-simple, text-only email to your future self, with an optional public archive.
+Every letter runs on a subscription, $2 a year for one letter a year and $12 a year for unlimited letters.
 Best for a quick, low-stakes note.

 FutureMe.org